jyn514/jyn514.github.io/content/an engineers perspective on hiring.md

 ### take-home interviews
 fails on 1 and 5, and partially on 2. take home interviews are very easy for chatGPT to game and have all the other problems of live interviews, except that they remove the "interview poorly under stress" component. but they trade off a fundamental time asymmetry with the applicant, which again drives away the best people.
 ### architecture design
-this does a lot better. you can't use chatGPT to fake an architecture interview. it fails at 2 (you don't ever see the applicant's code). at first glance it appears to give you some insight into 6, but often it is measuring "how well does the applicant know the problem domain" instead of "how does the applicant think about design problems", so you have to be careful about over-indexing on it.
+this does a lot better. you can't use chatGPT to fake an architecture interview[^1] it fails at 2 (you don't ever see the applicant's code). at first glance it appears to give you some insight into 6, but often it is measuring "how well does the applicant know the problem domain" instead of "how does the applicant think about design problems", so you have to be careful about over-indexing on it.
 ### "meet the team"
 i haven't seen this one a lot for external interviews, but i see it very commonly for internal transfers within a company. it has much of the same tradeoffs as architecture design interviews, except it usually isn't trying to judge skills at all, mostly personality and "fit" (i.e. it fails on 1 and partially on 2). i think it makes sense in environments where the candidate has a very strong recommendation and there's little competition for the position; or if you have some other reason to highly value their skills without a formal assessment.
-### extended essays
+### extended essays and work samples
 this is an interesting one. i've only ever seen it from [Oxide Computer Company](https://rfd.shared.oxide.computer/rfd/0003#_mechanics_of_evaluation). i like it really quite a lot. the process looks like this:
 1. the applicant submits samples of their existing work (or writes new documents specially for the interview)
 2. the applicant writes detailed responses to 8 questions about their values, work, career, and goals.